Pelletizing: Pharmaceutical industry

-Pelletizing of animal feeds
+Animal feeds

 Pelletizing of animal feeds can result in pellets from 1.2 mm (shrimp feeds), through to 3–4 mm (poultry feeds) up to 8–10 mm (stock feeds).
 The pelletizing of stock feed is done with the pellet mill machinery, which is done in a feed mill.

-Preparation of raw ingredients

 Feed ingredients are normally first hammered to reduce the particle size of the ingredients.
 Ingredients are then batched, and then combined and mixed thoroughly by a feed mixer.
 Once the feed has been prepared to this stage the feed is ready to be pelletized.

-Formation of the feed pellets

 Pelletizing is done in a pellet mill, where feed is normally conditioned and thermal-treated in the fitted conditioners of a pellet mill.
 The feed is then pushed through the holes and exit the pellet mill as pelleted feed.

-Pelletizing of wood
+Wood

 Wood pellets made by compressing sawdust or other ground woody materials are used in a variety of energy and non-energy applications.
 In the energy sector, wood pellets are often used to replace coal with power plants such as Drax, in England, replacing most of their coal use with woody pellet.
 As sustainably harvested wood does not lead to a long-term increase in atmospheric carbon dioxide levels, wood fuels are considered to be a low-carbon form of energy.
 Wood pellets are also used for domestic and commercial heating either in the form of automated boilers or pellet stoves.
 Compared to other fuels made from wood, pellets have the advantage of higher energy density, simpler handling as it flows similar to grain, and low moisture.